micrata/marsAPI/README.md

    - The rover name, camera name, image id, subject, date, time in sols since launch, and mission launch date are all accessible.
  - Once an entry is selected, an image's source link can be viewed and copied or the image can be downloaded via the "Copy" and "Download" buttons.

+ <b>Your will need JAVA FX and Java JDK Downloaded to run this program</b>

 ## Notes
 A place to store miscellaneous information about the application.